Distribution-aware Fairness Learning in Medical Image Segmentation From A Control-Theoretic Perspective: Appendix

 \subsection{Ablation Study Results.}

 We perform ablation studies to examine the effects of various configurations of the dMoE module.
 Specifically, we investigate performance changes based on \textbf{1) dMoE Location} within the network, by inserting the dMoE module at different layers within the encoder, the decoder, or both for comparison.
 We also examine whether \textbf{2) dMoE Parameters} should be shared or separated across layers to determine the optimal architecture.
 In the case of parameter sharing for CNNs, we incorporate additional linear layers before and after the dMoE module to match the channel dimensions across different layer blocks.
+We further analyze the contribution of \textbf{3) Optimal Control Components} by defining the mode-switching feedback control as the dMoE module.
+To assess its impact, we ablate both the mode-switching and feedback control components.
 For performing experiments, we use the HAM10000 dataset for Transformer-based architecture (TransUNet), while for CNN-based architecture (3D ResUNet), we utilize a radiotherapy target segmentation task, by reporting performance using the ES-Dice and Dice score as the metric.

 As shown in \cref{tab_abl_2d} and \cref{tab_abl_3d}, inserting the dMoE module within the encoder, decoder, or both yields comparable performance for both architectures, particularly for minority groups (The subgroup with Age $<$ 20 for HAM10000 dataset and the T4-stage subgroup for radiotherapy target dataset).
 Therefore, we retain the dMoE module within the encoder only to optimize network training efficiency.
 In the Transformer-based architecture, sharing dMoE parameters across layers enhances performance due to consistent dimensionality between layers.
 Conversely, in CNN-based architecture, differences in layer-wise dimensionality reduce the effectiveness of parameter sharing.
 This necessitates adding dimension-matching linear layers before and after the dMoE modules; however, performance remains comparable.
 As a result, we adopt a layer-wise dMoE configuration specifically tailored for CNNs.
+In the analysis of optimal control components, a naive adaptation of feedback control resulted in marginal improvements or even performance degradation depending on the dataset.
+In contrast, our proposed mode-switching control consistently improved both ES-Dice and Dice scores across experiments.